belisab/SpaceAndNarrative/README.md

 ## Project description
-This GitHub repository is part of the MA thesis "Space and Narrative in Huxley's and Atwood's Dystopian Fiction" from the University of Helsinki.

 The aim was to combine digital tools and close readings to gain insight into the role of space and place in structuring narrative.

-In my thesis, the objective was not to investigate broad trends in literature, but rather, to leverage the digital for assisting in narrative sense-making and in pointing to relevant themes and passages for close reading in two novels: Aldous Huxley's _Brave New World_ and Margaret Atwood's _The Handmaid's Tale_.
+The objective was to leverage the digital for assisting in narrative sense-making and in pointing to relevant themes and passages for close reading in two novels: Aldous Huxley's _Brave New World_ and Margaret Atwood's _The Handmaid's Tale_.
 For this purpose, the digital finds two applications: firstly,